-Today I’m sharing my top 5 math manipulatives for preschoolers.
-These are the ones I’ve used with my three boys and the ones I’ve found most effective.
+Today I’m sharing my top math manipulatives for preschoolers.
+These are the ones I’ve used and think are the most effective.

 So much learning can happen with these little bears!
 You can use them to sort, count, make patterns, and even for dramatic play!
 They are also great for teaching beginning addition or subtraction.